neotypes/neotypes/site/src/main/mdoc/driver_session_transaction.md

 These three classes are the main points of interactions with a **Neo4j** database.

 A `Driver` is basically the connection with the Database.
 Usually, you would only need one instance per application, unless you need to connect to two different databases.<br>
-A `Session` provides a context for performing operations _(`Transactions`)_ over the database.
+A `Session` provides a context for performing operations _(`Transaction`s)_ over the database.
 You may need as many as concurrent operations you want to have.
 A `Transaction` is a logical container for an atomic unit of work.
 Only one transaction may exist in a `Session` at any point in time.

 ## Session thread safety

 Unlike its **Java** counterpart, `neotypes.Session` is thread safe.
-We achieve that by using a simple locking mechanism that ensures only one `Transaction` can be created `Session`.
+We achieve that by using a simple locking mechanism that ensures only one `Transaction` at a time for each `Session`.
-If you want / need to run multiple queries concurrently then you need to create multiple `Sessions` and load-balance the petitions across them yourself.
+If you want / need to run multiple queries concurrently, then you need to create multiple `Session`s and load-balance the queries across them yourself.

 > **Note**: For all _pure_ effects, the blocking of the locks is semantic _(meaning no real thread was blocked)_.
 For `Future` we do a _best effort_ by using `scala.concurrent.blocking` to notify the EC that the following action will block.